m3talsmith/Phoenix-Open-Source-Marathon/README.md

 When submitting a request for participation, please provide basic information about yourself and a link to the Github repo you would like to enter in the marathon.

+On **August 30th**, Participants will be doing a dry run.

-On **August 30rd**, participants will be placed into a random order and their respective repositories will be showcased.
+On **September 6th**, participants will be placed into a random order and their respective repositories will be showcased.

-On **September 2nd**, all participants will participate by providing 7 continuous days of pull requests to the respective participant's repository in the order that it was selected.
+On **September 8th**, all participants will participate by providing 7 continuous days of pull requests to the respective participant's repository in the order that it was selected.

 ### How does it work?
 Together as a team, we will spend 7 days working on one participant's project.
 This usually means submitting pull requests, fixing open issues and making their test suite pass.